CityOfPhiladelphia/ais/README.md

 6. Create an empty file at `/ais/instance/config.py`.
 To run engine scripts, you'll need to add dictionary to this called `DATABASE` mapping database names to connection strings.
 (TODO: commit sample instance config)
 7. Rename `.env.sample` in the root directory to `.env` and add real environment settings.
 (TODO: commit `.env.sample`)
 8. `honcho start`.
 This will start start serving over port 5000.
 Note that this is blocked on CityNet, so you'll have to be on a public network to access `http://0.0.0.0:5000`.

+## Docker Container Dev

+For building the docker container, you'll need some environment variables first.
+Copy the example config script and populate it:

+1. `cp config-secrets.sh.example config-secrets.sh && chmod +x config-secrets.sh`

+Note that you may need to set ENGINE_DB_HOST to a direct IP instead of a CNAME to get it working in-office.
+Now run the 'pull-private-passyunkdata.sh' script to download CSVs needed in the DockerFile.

+2. `chmod +x pull-private-passyunkdata.sh; ./pull-private-passyunkdata.sh`

+Then build and start the container.

+3. `docker-compose -f actions-docker-compose.yml up --build -d`

+If the container could successfully contact the DB then it should stay up and running.
+You may now run tests to confirm functionality.

+4. `docker exec ais bash -c 'cd /ais && . ./env/bin/activate && pytest /ais/ais/api/tests/'`